- 1A large hole in the ground.More example sentences

 the pit of one's (or the) stomach

-- An ill-defined region of the lower abdomen regarded as the seat of strong feelings, especially anxiety.More example sentences
+- The lower abdomen regarded as the seat of strong feelings, especially anxiety.More example sentences

 - Why was the nervous feeling in the pit of his stomach so strong he felt nauseous?